So, it’s time to glove up for your laceration repair. What gloves do you choose?

 What I don’t do is get uppity about it if my hand brushes something off of the sterile field, or if I need to open a new suture mid-way through and “break” my field.
 For non-precision procedures, like placing the incision in a large abscess, I forget the sterile gloves.
 Medium nitrile all the way.

-This is part of the evidence-based wound preparation series.
-Previously covered topics include: anesthetic delivery, injectable anesthetics, and topical anesthetics.
-To follow: what type of antiseptic agent is best prior to initiating laceration repair?
+This is part of a 5-part evidence-based wound preparation series.
+Other covered topics include: anesthetic delivery, injectable anesthetics, and topical anesthetics, and antiseptic agents used in laceration repair.